AmmarkoV/AmmarServer/README.md

 The projects build dependencies are the gcc compiler , pthreads , cmake and pretty basic things so if you issue sudo apt-get install cmake build-essential  ( assuming a Debian/Ubuntu based system ) you should be able to compile it without problems..

-Compression is supported , so you might want to also apt-get install liblzma-dev if you enable ENABLE_COMPRESSION at server_configuration.h
+Compression is supported , so you might want to also apt-get install liblzma-dev if you [ENABLE_COMPRESSION at server_configuration.h](https://github.com/AmmarkoV/AmmarServer/blob/master/src/AmmServerlib/server_configuration.h#L163)
 MyURL Service needs libjpeg in order to [serve captchas](https://github.com/AmmarkoV/AmmarServer/tree/master/src/AmmCaptcha) , so to add it sudo apt-get install libjpeg-dev

-To perform a compilation you just need to issue mkdir build cd build cmake .. make
+To perform a compilation you just need to issue
+"mkdir build && cd build &&  cmake .. && make" from the root directory

 This should try to compile all of the project files which you can then run using the scripts listed in the list below